troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/README.md

 Problem & Solution
 # The Problem
-Laboratory environments require strict PPE compliance to prevent chemical exposure, eye injuries, burns, and contamination.
-Manual monitoring is inconsistent, time‑consuming, and prone to human error.
-Safety officers cannot continuously observe every workstation, especially in large facilities.
+Laboratory environments need strict PPE compliance to stop chemical contact, eye injuries, burns, and infections.
+Manual monitoring is incompatible, laborious, and sensitive to human error.
+Safety officers can't continue to examine all the workstations, even in big facilities.

 # The Agent
-This multi‑agent system perceives lab scenes using YOLOv11, identifies PPE items and hazards, evaluates compliance, and produces a final safety decision.
-The Perception Agent detects objects, classifiers interpret PPE and hazards, and the Safety Reasoning Agent synthesizes all information into a structured SAFE/UNSAFE assessment.
+This multi‑agent system notices lab scenarios by applying YOLOv11, identifying PPE objects and hazards, evaluating compliance, and providing the last safety choice.
+The Perception Agent detects things, classifiers explain PPE and hazards, and the Safety Reasoning Agent synthesizes every detail into an organized SAFE/UNSAFE assessment.

 # Impact
-Laboratories, universities, and industrial facilities benefit from automated safety monitoring.
-The system reduces inspection time, prevents accidents, and improves compliance without requiring additional staff.
-It provides real‑time feedback that saves both time and operational cost.
+Labs, schools, and industrial facilities have advantages from automated safety monitoring.
+This system decreases evaluation periods, stops accidents, and enhances compliance without needing additional staff.
+It produces real‑time reviews that keeps both time and operational prices.

 # Agent Architecture
 Pipeline: